Short Biplane No. 2: Service history

-A 60 hp Green engine had been ordered to power the aircraft, but this had not been delivered when the airframe was completed in September, so an Ateliers Vivinus engine, salvaged from one of Moore-Brabazon's Voisin biplanes, was fitted.
-Using this engine, a successful flight of nearly a mile was made on 27 September at Shellbeach on the Isle of Sheppey, where both the Short Brother's works and the Royal Aero Club's flying field were located.
-A second, shorter, flight was made on 4 October, ending in a heavy landing which caused minor damage.
-While this was being repaired the Green engine was delivered and fitted, but the attempt to win the Daily Mail prize was delayed by poor weather and did not take place until 30 October, when Moore-Babazon succeeded in rounding a marker post set half a mile from the takeoff point and returning to land next to the launch rail.
+A 60 hp Green engine had been ordered to power the aircraft, but this had not been delivered when the airframe was completed in September 1909, so an Ateliers Vivinus engine, salvaged from one of Moore-Brabazon's Voisin biplanes, was fitted.
+Using this engine, a successful flight of nearly one mile was made on 27 September 1909 at Shellbeach on the Isle of Sheppey, where both the Short Brother's works and the Royal Aero Club's flying field were located.
+A second, shorter, flight was made on 4 October 1909, ending in a heavy landing which caused minor damage.
+While this was being repaired the Green engine was delivered and fitted, but the attempt to win the Daily Mail prize was delayed by poor weather and did not take place until 30 October 1909, when Moore-Babazon succeeded in rounding a marker post set half a mile from the takeoff point and returning to land next to the launch rail.
 A few days later, he responded to a challenge to disprove the saying "pigs can't fly" by making a 3 1/2-mile (5.6 km) cross-country flight with a piglet in a basket strapped to one of the interplane struts.

-On 7 January it was flown the 4 1/2 miles from Shellbeach to the Royal Aero Club's new flying field at Eastchurch, by which time a revised tail consisting of elongated fixed horizontal and vertical surfaces carried on four booms had been fitted to improve stability.
-It was now Moore-Brabazon's intention to make an attempt to win the British Empire Michelin Cup, and on 1 March he made a flight covering 19 mi in 31 minutes, being forced to land when the engine crankshaft broke.
-Although a new engine was fitted, the aircraft was due to be exhibited at the Aero Exhibition at Olympia, and was therefore not flown again until 25 March, by which time it was obvious that nobody else was capable of bettering his flight, and the prize was formally awarded to him.
-By this time Moore-Brabazon had ordered a new aircraft of the Short S.27 type, and made no subsequent flights in the aircraft.
+On 7 January 1909 it was flown the 4 1/2 miles from Shellbeach to the Royal Aero Club's new flying field at Eastchurch, by which time a revised tail consisting of elongated fixed horizontal and vertical surfaces carried on four booms had been fitted to improve stability.
+It was now Moore-Brabazon's intention to make an attempt to win the British Empire Michelin Cup, and on 1 March 1910 he made a flight covering 19 mi in 31 minutes, being forced to land when the engine crankshaft broke.
+Although a new engine was fitted, the aircraft was due to be exhibited at the Aero Exhibition at Olympia, and was therefore not flown again until 25 March 1910, by which time it was obvious that nobody else was capable of bettering his flight, and the prize was formally awarded to him.
+By this time Moore-Brabazon had ordered a new aircraft of the Short S.27 type, and he made no subsequent flights in the aircraft.